All Episodes

 You know, that's a part of Donald Trump that nobody will ever get.

-You know, up ten days into their job, we got all these, you know, senators flying down a Puerto Rico to live at a uh you know rich resort, you know, putting uh sunscreen on each other and having big parties.
+You know, 10 days into their job, we got all these senators flying down to Puerto Rico to live at a rich resort, putting sunscreen on each other and having big parties.

-Well, it looked like it looked like Menendez was do putting sunscreen on somebody.
+Well, it looked like Menendez was putting sunscreen on somebody.

 That's what it looked like to me.